The Tasting Garden - development

 About 90% of the artwork remains, and it could easily be restored.
 The trees, most of the plinths, the memorial stones, and the Aboriculturalist's Shed are still in place.
 The paths are now overgrown but could easily be uncovered and resurfaced.

-A voluntary group, The Friends of Storey Gardens, was formed in 2013 with support from the City Council, and began to work towards re-opening the gardens to the public.
+A voluntary group, The Friends of Storey Gardens, was formed in 2013 with support from the City Council, and is working towards re-opening the gardens to the public.

 A description of The Tasting Garden and its creation is here.